Being at the mercy of the vagaries of their feelings means the selfish are:

 Discarding Of Essential Violence:

-The death penalty abandoned (since 1975 in Australia), which is a declaration that it is more important to save a life than uphold justice so it is an attack upon the community's welfare, for its a contradiction of the need for self-sacrifice—the foundation of the community's survival — and is injustice.
-Keeping a homicidal enemy of the community alive so allowing further attacks, at community expense, is insanity, which is the nature of injustice.
+The death penalty abandoned (since 1975 in Australia), which is a declaration that it is more important to save a life than uphold justice so it is an attack upon the community's welfare, for its a contradiction of the need for self-sacrifice — the foundation of the community's survival — and is injustice.
+And by failing to execute a murderer the judiciary are aiding and abetting any subsequent murders committed by the felon.

 Corporal punishment abandoned reducing authority to impotence in the face of juvenile crime.